codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 The Rollback simply informs the cluster to use a different git hash for the sync process.
 It doesn't affect your Git repository and ArgoCD will now show your application as out-of-sync (because the last Git commit no longer matches the status of the cluster).

 This rollback behavior is best used as an emergency measure after a failed deployment where you want to bring the cluster back to a previous state in a temporary manner.
 If you wish to keep the current rollback statue as a permanent status it is best to use the standard `git reset/revert` commands and change the GitOps repository to its desired state.

+## Gitops ABAC Support For Rollback Action

+1. Go to Account Settings > Permissions > Teams Tab > Gitops.
+2. Select the Team.
+3. Chose what the Team can do and click apply.
+4. Select the tags of the applications and click apply.
+5. Click Add Rule when done.

 ## Performing Automatic Git Commits

 Usually the Pull Requests that take part in a GitOps workflow are created and approved in a manual way (after code review).
 You have the option however to fully automate the whole process and rather than opening a Pull Request on both the application repository and the manifest repository, commit automatically the manifest changes inside the pipeline that creates the artifact.

 {% include image.html
   lightbox="true"
   file="/images/guides/gitops/gitops-workflow.png"
   url="/images/guides/gitops/gitops-workflow.png"
   alt="Full GitOps workflow"
   caption="Full GitOps workflow"
   max-width="100%"
  %}

 Here is an example pipeline that creates a Docker image and also commits a version change in the Kubernetes manifest to denote the new Docker tag of the application:

 {% include image.html
   lightbox="true"
   file="/images/guides/gitops/ci-cd-pipeline.png"
   url="/images/guides/gitops/ci-cd-pipeline.png"
   alt="Pipeline that commits manifests" caption="Pipeline that commits manifests"
   max-width="80%"
  %}

 There are many ways to change a Kubernetes manifest in a programmatic way, and for brevity reasons we use the [yq](https://github.com/mikefarah/yq) command line tool.

  `codefresh.yml`
 {% highlight yaml %}